 2020 started as the most promising year for us.
-My kid joined gymnastics classes 2 years back, has appeared for the state-level competition for the first time and secured a silver medal, which we never imagined.
-While we are happy with this success, we still had a lot of other plans for his sporting career and were working hard at the background, to get him connected to a good cricket coach.
-As he wanted to get exposed to various sporting forms, before choosing what he really likes.
+My kid joined gymnastics classes 2 years back, appeared for the state-level competition for the first time, and secured a silver medal, which we never imagined.
+While we are happy with this success, we still had a lot of other plans for his sporting career and were working hard in the background to get him connected to a good cricket coach.
+He wanted to get exposed to various sporting forms before choosing what he liked.

-We found supposedly the best coach in Chennai and got his admission into his cricket camp in February.
-My child was so very happy and started dreaming about the long summer vacation, where he can spend his full day on the grounds with his mentors.
+We supposedly found the best coach in Chennai and got his admission into his cricket camp in February.
+My child was so very happy and started dreaming about the long summer vacation, where he could spend his full day on the grounds with his mentors.

-But God has different plans not just for him for the entire world.
+But God has different plans, not just for him but for the entire world.
 The COVID-19 pandemic took the entire world into its grip.
 March 14th was my son’s last day on the cricket ground and school.
-Then series of lockdowns have started and kept an ever-active and sporty child locked inside the house.
-So then you can imagine the stress on the parents to keep him balanced, isn’t it?
+The series of lockdowns have started and kept an ever-active and sporty child locked inside the house.
+So you can imagine the stress on the parents to keep him balanced, right?

-But there came the silver-lining amidst all this chaos.
-The entire family stayed together, so we are able to catch up a lot on the family time and make so many memories together.
+But there came the silver lining amidst all this chaos.
+The entire family stayed together, so we were able to catch up a lot on family time and make so many memories together.
 So here comes my list of parental lessons from 2020, which is very much needed in the future too.

 My Parental lessons from 2020: